onkernel/kernel-images/README.md

 ## Browser Remote GUI / Live View

-You can use the Live View to monitor and control the browser.
-The Live View supports both read and write access to the browser.
+You can use the embedded live view to monitor and control the browser.
+The live view supports both read and write access to the browser.

 - NoVNC: A VNC client.
 Read/write is supported.
 Maps to port `6080`.
 - WebRTC: A WebRTC-based client.
 Read/write, window resizing, and copy/paste is supported.
 It's much faster than VNC.
 Available when `ENABLE_WEBRTC=true` is set.
 Maps to port `8080`.